Henry Heath (British Army officer): Senior command

-Heath returned to the staff in 1904, promoted to colonel and made the assistant adjutant-general of the Second Corps, then posted to Army headquarters in 1906 and made GSO.1 in 1908.
-From 1910 to 1914 he commanded the regular 11th Infantry Brigade, at Colchester.
+Heath returned to the staff in June 1904, when he was promoted to colonel and succeeded Samuel Lomax as assistant adjutant general of the 2nd Army Corps.
+He was made the AAG of the 4th Division, then in February 1906 was posted to army headquarters, or the War Office, as an AAG and made GSO1 there in March 1908, taking over from Brevet Colonel Alexander Hamilton-Gordon.
+In June 1909 he was temporarily placed in command of the 11th Infantry Brigade and was granted the temporary rank of brigadier general while so employed.

+In February 1910, after relinquishing this assignment, he was placed on half-pay.
+In July he succeeded Major General Thomas Snow in command of the 11th Infantry Brigade, at Colchester, and was once again granted the temporary rank of brigadier general while so employed.
+In December 1913, while still commanding the brigade, he was promoted to major general.

-At the outbreak of the First World War, Heath had recently relinquished command of 11th Brigade to Aylmer Hunter-Weston.
-He was later given command of a newly mobilised Territorial division, the South Midland Division, and commanded it when it first went to France; however, in mid-June, he relinquished command after falling ill.
+At the outbreak of the First World War, Heath had recently relinquished command of the 11th Brigade to Brigadier General Aylmer Hunter-Weston.
+He was immediately given command of a newly mobilised Territorial division, the South Midland Division, and commanded it when it first went to France; however, in mid-June, he relinquished command after falling ill.
 He died shortly thereafter, on 29 July, aged 54 and was buried in Brookwood Cemetery in Woking.